 Value pricing also encourages open communication between attorney and client.
-Because you are not “on the clock” for every phone call or e-mail, you can feel free to contact the attorney with your questions or concerns, knowing that you won’t be nickel-and-dimed for every response.
+Because you are not “on the clock” for every phone call or e-mail, you can contact the attorney with your questions, knowing you won’t be nickel-and-dimed for every response.

 - Stifled Communication.
 Hourly billing can stifle attorney-client communication.
 When a client makes a 15-minute phone call to an attorney that uses an hourly-billing model, the client will be billed for .25 hours of attorney time.
 Assuming the attorney’s hourly rate is $250, every 15-minute call will cost the client $62.50.
 The natural result of this model is to discourage attorney-client communication.
 Because the client is reluctant to contact the attorney, questions go unanswered and concerns are not addressed.